nativewind/nativewind/apps/website/docs/getting-started/nextjs.md

 ### Styles are not being applied

-A common issue with Next.js is your styles are imported, but are being overridden by another StyleSheet due to the order stylesheet imports.
+A common issue with Next.js is your styles are imported, but are being overridden by another StyleSheet due to the stylesheet import order.

 A simple fix is simply make the Tailwind styles a higher specificity.